 If you are heading to Mazunte, check out my full guide of what to do, where to eat, and where to stay.

 San Agustinillo is a little town directly adjacent to Mazunte and within 10-20 minutes walking distance, so most things that I’ve said about Mazunte apply to San Agustinillo too – the access to wildlife, the ability to hike Punta Cometa, etc..

 San Agustinillo is even a bit smaller than Mazunte, so it has an even more relaxed and quiet vibe.
 The traveler type also skews slightly older – with the majority of people seeming to be in their 30s-40s.
 Lots of couples and young families.
-We met many creative young couples here from various countries who had interesting jobs or hobbies.
+I’ve met many creative young people here from various countries who had interesting jobs or hobbies.
 Though, again, there is a little bit of everyone here.

 There are lots of cove beaches on the San Agustinillo Oaxaca coast that wind around and have rock formations dotted here and there.
 This is nice because for its beauty but also because it makes lots of different wave and swimming environments – from calm areas to more aggressive waves.